Takeaways from the first Republican presidential primary debate - KTVZ

 The debate played out in front of a rowdy crowd of about 4,000 people at the Fiserv Forum in Milwaukee.
 The crowd’s reactions – including jeers and boos when candidates criticized Trump – at times drowned out the Fox News moderators.

-Here are four takeaways from the first 2024 Republican presidential primary debate:
+Here are six takeaways from the first 2024 Republican presidential primary debate:

 Taking shots at Ramaswamy

-With Trump absent from Wednesday’s debate, the the early target of most of the debate participants was not DeSantis or South Carolina Sen. Tim Scott or any candidate who has ever held elected office before.
-It was political newcomer Vivek Ramaswamy.
-The first jab at the entrepreneur came from Pence: “Vivek, you recently said a president can’t do everything.
+With Trump absent from Wednesday’s debate, the target of most of the debate participants was not DeSantis or South Carolina Sen. Tim Scott or any candidate who has ever held elected office.
+It was political newcomer Ramaswamy.
+The first jab at the Ohio entrepreneur came from Pence: “Vivek, you recently said a president can’t do everything.
 Well, I’ve got news for you, Vivek.
 I’ve been in the hallway.
 I’ve been in the West Wing.
 The president of the United States has to confront every crisis facing America.”

 That spurred a heated back-and-forth and light name-calling between the two candidates.
 Later, in the first bit of the debate, former New Jersey Gov. Chris Christie compared Ramaswamy’s answers to something cranked out by ChatGPT.
 Christie then capitalized on Ramaswamy rhetorically asking what a little-known guy with a funny name was doing on the debate stage by pointing out that the quip sounded awfully like Barack Obama’s old stump line about him being “a skinny kid with a funny name who believes that America has a place for him.”

+At another point, Pence went after Ramaswamy when the entrepreneur said, “We are in the middle of a national identity crisis.”
+The former vice president replied, “We don’t have an identity crisis, Vivek.
+We are not looking for a new national identity.”

+Pence also contrasted his own resume with Ramaswamy’s: “Well, I’ve got news for you, Vivek.
+I’ve been in the hallway and the West Wing.
+A president of the United States has to confront every crisis facing America.”

-The early pile-on at Ramaswamy is surprising.
+The pile-on aimed at Ramaswamy was surprising.
 He’s new to politics.
-At the same time, recent polling has shown him rising in the primary polls over other candidates who have spent, in some cases, decades in electoral politics.
+At the same time, recent polling has shown him rising over other candidates who have spent, in some cases, decades in electoral politics.
+For Ramaswamy’s opponents, this is about scuttling any momentum he is having.

 Drawing distinctions over abortion